 Possible ulipristal side effects include headache, nausea, and abdominal pain.
 Your menstrual period may occur earlier or later than expected.
 Spotting may occur.

 Endometriosis is a condition in which the type of tissue that forms the lining of the uterus (the endometrium) is found outside the uterus.
 It occurs in about one in ten women of reproductive age.
 It is most often diagnosed in women in their 30s and 40s.
-Most often it occur in the following places:
+Most often it occurs in the following places:

 Almost 40% of women with infertility have endometriosis.
 Inflammation from endometriosis may damage the sperm or egg or interfere with their movement through the fallopian tubes and uterus.
 In severe cases of endometriosis, the fallopian tubes may be blocked by adhesions or scar tissue.